 The EFoundation (formerly the E Foundation for Oklahoma) is a right-wing nonprofit based out of Oklahoma City, Oklahoma.
-Founded in 2015, the EFoundation is an associate member of the State Policy Network (SPN).
+Founded in 2015, the EFoundation is a former associate member of the State Policy Network (SPN).

 According to the Foundation's website its focus lies on six topic areas: education, energy, efficiency, entrepreneurship, enduring freedom and exporting.
 "Proverbs 29 says without a vision the people will perish.
 This initiative will unite Oklahomans behind a shared vision and a common goal to tackle serious issues and seize exciting opportunities so that all Oklahomans can excel.
 Therefore, we endeavor to create a clear vision and actionable plan to make certain our great state can compete and succeed in an ever-evolving world.
 We are dedicated to building pathways toward excellence."

 State Policy Network

 EFoundation was an associate member of the State Policy Network.SPN is a web of right-wing “think tanks” and tax-exempt organizations in 49 states, Washington, D.C., Canada, and the United Kingdom.
 As of March 2019, SPN's membership totals 162.
 Today's SPN is the tip of the spear of far-right, nationally funded policy agenda in the states that undergirds extremists in the Republican Party.
 SPN Executive Director Tracie Sharp told the Wall Street Journal in 2017 that the revenue of the combined groups was some $80 million, but a 2019 analysis of SPN's main members IRS filings by the Center for Media and Democracy shows that the combined revenue is over $120 million.
 Although SPN's member organizations claim to be nonpartisan and independent, the Center for Media and Democracy's in-depth investigation, "EXPOSED: The State Policy Network -- The Powerful Right-Wing Network Helping to Hijack State Politics and Government," reveals that SPN and its member think tanks are major drivers of the right-wing, American Legislative Exchange Council (ALEC)-backed corporate agenda in state houses nationwide, with deep ties to the Koch brothers and the national right-wing network of funders.